ctoec/winged-keys/README.md

 1. Congratulations!
 The next time infrastructure is deployed to a particular environment, your user data will be included in that deploy.
 Please note that this will be your account information **across environments**, so be sure to keep track of it.

 ## Deploy
-Deployment of all stages is currently handled through Azure DevOps release pipelines.
+Deployment of all stages is currently handled through our [CircleCI deploy pipelines](https://app.circleci.com/pipelines/github/ctoec/winged-keys).

-### Cross-Origin Resource Sharing
-Whenever a new application is added to the OEC ECE ecosystem that requires authentication through winged-keys, that application's URL will need to be **manually added** to the `ClientUrls` environment variable in the corresponding Azure DevOps release pipelines across all applicable stages.
-This will ensure winged-keys generates `Access-Control-Allow-Origin` headers to be attached to corresponding responses, necessary for actual access to winged-keys across domains.